d-eisen/portfolio/content/worldwater.md

 weight: 1

 # This is what appears as the tab's title
-title: "WorldWater | David Eisenmenger"git m
+title: "WorldWater | David Eisenmenger"

 # This is the description in the <head> tag
 description: "I set a direction for the re-design of the product and crafted and tested a functioning prototype for development."